 - Schedules: Lists all the schedules you have created

 - Sessions: Lists information about your session, including the browser type, when you logged in, and when your session expires

 - Log Out: Logs you out of Looker

 Specifying User Account Settings

-The top section of the Account page contains information about your Looker profile and contains the following options:
+The top section of the Account page shows your Looker account’s standard settings.

-Profile Picture: Use the Gravatar app to select or create an avatar for your account.
+Profile Picture: If your Looker admin has enabled it, use the Gravatar app to select or create an avatar for your account.

 First Name: Enter your first name.

 Email: Displays the email address associated with your Looker account.

 Password: Click the Change Password button to set a new password.
 Your Looker admin may require that your password meet specific length requirements or contain special characters.